 5. Share your screen

 Show something interesting on the subject of the report.
-On our webinars, we show our client request processing system in action – this works better than a couple of dozen slides does.
+We show our client request processing system in action on our webinars – this works better than a couple of dozen slides do.

 6. Give Presents